CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

 .. math::
     \sigma_r^2 = \frac{1}{\rho}\int_{r}^{\infty}\rho \frac{\partial \Phi}{\partial r}\textup{dr}

-However, :math:`\Phi` is the composite potential consisting of bulge, disc and halo and therefor not spherically symmetric.
-As suggested in :cite:`Hernquist_1993` contribution by the disc to the bulge dispersion may be accounted for by spherically averaging the disc potential.
+However, :math:`\Phi` is the composite potential consisting of bulge, disc and halo and therefore not spherically symmetric.
+As suggested in :cite:`Hernquist_1993`, contribution by the disc to the bulge dispersion may be accounted for by spherically averaging the disc potential.
 This is achieved by expressing cylinder in spherical coordinates and integrating over the relevant angle

 .. math::
     \sigma_{r,disk}^2 = \frac{1}{\rho}\int_{r}^{\infty}
     \frac{\rho }{2\pi}  \int_0^{2\pi} \frac{\partial \Phi\left ( r\sin(\theta ),r\cos(\theta ) \right )}{\partial r} \textup{d}\theta \textup{dr} \\

-As neither of these integrals have a analytical solution this calculation is computation intensive.
+As neither of these integrals have a analytical solution, this calculation is computationally intensive.
-Therefor a lookup table has been implemented in witch discrete :math:`r` and corresponding bulge dispersion are stored.
+Therefore a lookup table has been implemented in which discrete :math:`r` and corresponding bulge dispersion are stored.

 .. figure:: Images/velocity_dispersion_bulge.*
     :align: center
+    :figwidth: 5cm

     Velocity dispersion of bulge stars

-In the figure above results are compared with observations (:cite:`Kunder_2012`).
+In the figure above results are compared with observations from :cite:`Kunder_2012`.
 These results were generated using a view distance of 7.5kpc.
-The other parameters are given in table (?).
+The other parameters are given in :numref:`tbl_parameters`.
 The radial velocity dispersion heavily depends on the scale parameter of the bulge potential.
 With the current choice, the dispersion at small :math:`r` is lower than realistic.
 This issue could be solved by adding an additional potential with smaller scale radius.
-A multi component bulge model is for instance suggested by :cite:`Robin_2012`.
+A multi component bulge model has been suggested for instance by :cite:`Robin_2012`.